 - All fish must be caught on and within the official designated Event waters during official Event hours.
 Participants may fish anywhere on Event waters accessible to the public by boat, except areas designated as “off limits” or “no fishing” by private ownership or local, state and federal officials.
 Jumping dikes, landmasses or any other object, natural or manmade to enter an area is prohibited.

-- – The Event off limits time begins at 6:00 p.m. on Friday, October 20th.
+- The Event off limits time begins at 6:00 p.m. local time on the Friday before the event.
 Participants must be off the water on or before 6:00 p.m. on the day prior to the Event and may not begin fishing until the official Event start time on the following day, which will be announced via text message the morning of the Event.
-The Event lake is off limits to fishing after 3:00 p.m. on the Saturday of the Event.
+The Event lake is off limits to fishing after 6:00 PM local time on the Saturday of the Event.
 Participants may return to their respective launch site by boat, but are not allowed to fish or use electronics and/or other devices (including lights) or attempt to locate or mark, for the purposes of finding fish, after the off limits time.

 - There is no formal launch site for the Event.
 Participants may leave from any launch site on the Event day at any time; however, the Participants may not begin casting and are not allowed to fish or use electronics or other devices, including lights, to locate for the purposes of finding fish until the Event has officially started.
 Official start times will be determined by the Event Director and Participants will be notified when to commence fishing via text message the morning of the Event.
 (In the event the participant does not receive the official text message, the participant may commence fishing at the official start time as verified by cellular phone time)